rmbolger/Posh-ACME/docs/FAQ/index.md

 This can happen on Windows if you try to copy the Posh-ACME profile folder to a different Windows computer or a different user's profile on the same computer.
 The underlying APIs used to encrypt plugin parameters using `SecureString` and `PSCredential` objects are tied to both the current computer and user and are not portable.
 However, you can use the `Set-PAAccount -UseAltPluginEncryption` to change the encryption used for the account to a portable AES based method and then copy the profile.

+## Export-PluginArgs : Access is denied

+This may happen on Windows if you're trying to run Posh-ACME over a remote or non-interactive session.
+By default, Posh-ACME encrypts "secure" plugin parameters before saving them to disk Windows' [DPAPI](https://learn.microsoft.com/en-us/previous-versions/ms995355(v=msdn.10)) subsystem.
+This has a known limitation that requires the current user's profile to be loaded which doesn't always happen in remote or non-interactive sessions.

+If you run into this problem, try running `Set-PAAccount -UseAltPluginEncryption` to use an alternative encryption option that doesn't rely on DPAPI.

 ## The underlying connection was closed: Cloud not establish trust relationship for the SSL/TLS secure channel.